Where's My Mind Tour

-The Where's My Mind Tour was the second headlining concert tour by American singer-songwriter Billie Eilish.
+The Where's My Mind Tour (stylized as wheres my mind tour) was the second headlining concert tour by American singer-songwriter Billie Eilish.
 It was in support of her debut EP Don't Smile at Me (2017), and consisted of concerts in North America and Europe.
 The tour was announced in November 2017, with dates being released at the same time.
 The set list featured a majority of the songs from Don't Smile at Me.
 The tour was positively received by critics.

 Background and development

 In November 2017, Billie Eilish announced her second concert tour, the Where's My Mind Tour, to her first major-label EP, Don't Smile at Me (2017).
 Tour dates and locations were released on the same day.
 The setlist included all of the songs from Don't Smile at Me, including a cover of Drake's "Hotline Bling" and Eilish's brother Finneas O'Connell, performing his single "New Girl".